jbrummer402/CS546-FinalProject/README.md

 3. Call 'npm start'
 4. The website will now be running on http://localhost:3000

-(Usernames and passwords for users can be found in /seeds/usersSeed.js)
+(Usernames and passwords for seeded users can be found in /seeds/usersSeed.js)